dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 Steel production hit its peak of 70 million tonnes in 2008.
 → 用 peaked at。

+Steel production hit its peak of 70 million tonnes in 2008.
 ### **6.**

 Daily water consumption reached 360 liters per person in 2005.